rollup/plugins/packages/html/README.md

 ## Attribution

-This plugin was inspired by and is based upon [mini-html-webpack-plugin](https://github.com/styleguidist/mini-html-webpack-plugin) by Juho Vepsalainen, with permission.
+This plugin was inspired by and is based upon [mini-html-webpack-plugin](https://github.com/styleguidist/mini-html-webpack-plugin) by Juho Vepsäläinen and Artem Sapegin, with permission.

 ## Meta